thma/thma.github.io/posts/2023-10-08-Optimizing-bracket-abstraction-for-combinator-reduction.md

 ## Abstract

 In this post I will show how to significantly improve the performance of combinator based reducers by using a alternative abstraction algorithms.
-These algorithms are based on the paper [Optimizing bracket abstraction](https://okmij.org/ftp/tagless-final/ski.pdf) by Oleg Kiselyov and closely follow [Ben Lynn's implementation of Kiselyov's ideas](https://crypto.stanford.edu/~blynn/lambda/kiselyov.html).
+These algorithms are based on the paper [λ to SKI, Semantically](https://okmij.org/ftp/tagless-final/ski.pdf) by Oleg Kiselyov and closely follow [Ben Lynn's implementation of Kiselyov's ideas](https://crypto.stanford.edu/~blynn/lambda/kiselyov.html).

-I will also give detailed comparisons of the different approaches regarding emitted code size and execution performance on different reducers.
+I will also give detailed comparisons of the different approaches regarding the size of the emitted code and execution performance on different reducers.

 ## Introduction